h2oai/datatable/docs/api/dt/countna.rst

          0 |     2
         [1 row x 1 column]

-    Get the count if no col is passed:
+    When no `cols` is passed, the number of missing values returned is zero:

         >>> df[:, dt.countna()]
            |    C0